 Okay, so Skate Kitchen might be about skateboarding, but we just wanted to talk about roller skating.
 So just roll with it, folks!

-Paul Thomas Anderson’s ode to the early days of the American porn industry is a great film and one that features an outstanding performance from Heather Graham (From Hell) as Rollergirl.
-Rollergirl loves her roller skates so much, she never takes them off (not even during sex).
+Rollergirl loves her roller skates so much that she never takes them off – not even during sex.
 In one scene she skates the night away with Dirk (Mark Wahlberg) and the gang in what is a short-lived moment of pure 70s joy before the excess begins to take its toll on everyone, including Rollergirl.

-Made in 1975, the film is set in 2018 where the world is a global corporate state and the only form of entertainment is a violent sport called rollerball, which seeks to show the futility of individualism.
+Speaking of rolling, Rollerball (1975) is set in 2018 in a global corporate state.
+The only form of entertainment is a violent sport called rollerball, which seeks to show the futility of individualism.
 That is, until star player Jonathan E. (James Caan) decides to make his last game a gladiatorial act of bloody defiance.
 Director Norman Jewison (Moonstruck) really deserves an award for seeing the year 2018 as being a lot brighter than it actually is.

 A roller-derby newcomer (Claudia Jennings) soon makes enemies for refusing to play by the unwritten rules.
 It really is one of the oldest plots in cinema history and the fact that Steven Spielberg hasn’t done it yet is amazing.
 The film was an intended ripoff of the Raquel Welch film Kansas City Bomber – but if you’re really into your roller skating, you’ll have already known that.